SCBI-ForestGEO/Dendrobands/data/blank_data_forms/field_forms/README.md

 ## Notes on printing new field_forms (after creating .xlsx files from Rscripts)

-1. add all borders, merge and center title across top
+1. add all borders, merge and center title across top, then left align

 2. adjust cell dimensions as needed

-3. change print margins to "narrow"
+3. change page margins to "narrow"

 4. change orientation to "Landscape"